Oba Otudeko: Career

 Oba Otudeko began his career at Cooperative Bank in Ibadan at the age of 17 as an accounts clerk.
 He completed his Fellowship of the Chartered Institute of Bankers and was promoted to manager by age 21.

 The bank supported his studies at Leeds College of Commerce in the UK.
 Upon his return, he rose to Senior Accountant, eventually becoming General Manager and acting CEO before retiring in 1983.

 Following his retirement, the Federal government of Nigeria appointed him a Director to the Board of the Central Bank of Nigeria from 1990 to 1997.

 Investments

 Honeywell Group

 In the 1970s, Oba Otudeko founded Honeywell Enterprises.
-The company began as a trading company, importing and exporting essential goods, such as dairy products, stock fish, glass, and steel rods into the country.
+The company began as a trading company, importing and exporting essential goods, such as dairy products, stock fish, glass, and steel rods into and out of the country.

-The trading enterprise company later grew into Honeywell Group, a dynamic investment holding company with diversified interests spanning food manufacturing, oil, gas and energy services, telecommunications, financial services, hospitality, and real estate.
+The trading enterprise later grew into Honeywell Group, a dynamic investment holding company with diversified interests spanning food manufacturing, oil, gas and energy services, telecommunications, financial services, hospitality, and real estate.